gbif/analytics/README.md

 - Replace the last element of `temporalFacetSnapshots` in `R/graph/utils.R` with your new snapshot.
 Follow the formatting in use, e.g. `2015-01-19`
 - Make sure the version of EPSG used in the latest occurrence project pom.xml is the same as the one that the script `hive/normalize/create_tmp_interp_tables.sh` fetches.
 Do that by checking the pom.xml (hopefully still at: https://github.com/gbif/occurrence/blob/master/pom.xml) for the geotools.version.
 That version should be the same as what's in the shell script (at time of writing the geotools.version was 20.5 and the script line was `curl -L 'http://download.osgeo.org/webdav/geotools/org/geotools/gt-epsg-hsql/20.5/gt-epsg-hsql-20.5.jar' > /tmp/gt-epsg-hsql.jar`)
 - Set up additional geocode services (e.g. using UAT or Dev, or duplicates running in prod).
 There need to be as many backends connections available as tasks will run in YARN.
-- From the root (analytics) directory you can now run the `build.sh` script to run all the HBase and Hive table building, build all the master CSV files, which are in turn processed down to per country CSVs, then generate the figures needed for the website and the country reports.
+- From the root (analytics) directory you can now run the `build.sh` script to run all the HBase and Hive table building, build all the master CSV files, which are in turn processed down to per country/region CSVs and GeoTIFFs, then generate the maps and figures needed for the website and the country reports.
 Note that this will take up to 48 hours and is unfortunately error prone, so all steps could also be run individually.
 In any case it's probably best to run all parts of this script on a machine in the secretariat and ideally in a "screen" session.
 To run it all do:

 ```
 screen -L -S analytics